-Renewed official interest in Marylin's travels recurs when she travels to Haiti and Santo Domingo in 1966.iv In 1972, schoolteacher Marylin Murret traveled to England, France, and Russia.
-When Murret's sightseeing trip to Russia was confirmed, the Bureau again requested authority to conduct an interview.
+Renewed official interest in Marylin's travels recurs when she travels to Haiti and Santo Domingo in 1966.iv In 1972, schoolteacher Marylin Murret traveled to England, France, and Russia and when Murret's sightseeing trip to Russia was confirmed the Bureau again requested authority to conduct an interview.
 The Special Agent in Charge of the New Orleans office chided, "The fact that she is a cousin of Lee Harvey Oswald is not in itself enough to justify an interview because of her visit to a Communist country.
 You should supply justification according to the criteria set out in the Manual of Instructions..."v

 Lee Harvey Oswald arrived in New Orleans April 24, 1963 and called his extended family the Murrets from the bus station.
 He asked if his Aunt Lillian "could 'put him up' a few days."
-Despite the assertions of some, much of Oswald's time in New Orleans in 1963 was spent doing everyday tasks.
-He fails to obtain a printer job because he lacked the proper skills.vi Oswald's Aunt Lillian Murret was in contact, hosted, and visited with the Oswald family multiple times during this portion of 1963.
-He borrows fifty dollars from his Uncle Charles Murret for an apartment.vii He remained at the Murret house nearly a week and spent "all day"viii job hunting, then found employment at his alternate choice, the Reilly Coffee Company.
-This is notable because while some might claim this job was important, it based on evidence was not.
-It was not even Oswald's first choice.
-He went apartment hunting and obtained his Magazine Street dwelling the same day as his new job.
+Despite the assertions of some, much of Oswald's time in New Orleans in 1963 was spent doing everyday tasks and he fails to obtain a printer job because he lacked the proper skills.vi Oswald's Aunt Lillian Murret was in contact, hosted, and visited with the Oswald family multiple times during this portion of 1963.
+He borrows fifty dollars from his Uncle Charles Murret for an apartment and he remained at the Murret house nearly a week and spent "all day" job hunting.
+Oswald then found employment at his alternate choice, the Reilly Coffee Company.
+This is notable because while some might claim this job was important, based on evidence it was not and was not even Oswald's first choice.vii viii He went apartment hunting and obtained his Magazine Street dwelling the same day as his new job.

-Federal Bureau of Investigation files state Oswald began his employment at the Riley Coffee Company May 15, 1963.
-Oswald terminates his employment at Reilly July 19, 1963.
-Oswald's tells the New Orleans Police following his arrest that he left Reilly's July 17, 1963.ix He works there for just over two months.x It remains very unlikely that any extraneous unnoted people were frequently around him.
+Federal Bureau of Investigation files state Oswald began his employment at the Riley Coffee Company May 15, 1963 and Oswald terminates his employment at Reilly July 19, 1963.
+Oswald's tells the New Orleans Police following his arrest that he left Reilly's July 17, 1963 and he worked there for just over two months.ix x It remains very unlikely that any extraneous unnoted people were frequently around him.
 However, even more unlikely are persons claiming they escaped all notice of the historical record and every verifiable witness.

 Oswald told his Aunt Lillian he needed "a nice apartment for a short time because the woman with whom his wife had been living in Texas had been very nice to them and that she would probably bring his wife to New Orleans and might stay for a day or two."
 This would be Ruth Paine, the Oswald's Texas associate.
-Oswald later brought his family to go "crabbing" during one visit with Marilyn Murret.xi Charles Murret states the Oswald family visited them "on about three occasions."xii Murret transported the Oswalds in his car multiple times.
-Each day of work, visiting, trips, and the prior extended stay consumes time from the brief months he resides in New Orleans.
+Oswald later brought his family to go "crabbing" during one visit with Marilyn Murret and Charles Murret states the Oswald family visited them "on about three occasions."xi xii Murret transported the Oswalds in his car multiple times and each day of work, visiting, trips, and the prior extended stay consumes time from the brief months he resides in New Orleans.

 His time in New Orleans was not the spy novel romance some would claim, Oswald left New Orleans with unpaid bills.
-Jessie Garner, Oswald's apartment manager states "the subject (Oswald) and his wife vacated their apartment on September 25, 1963...She remarked that Oswald left New Orleans owing her 17.00 rent for the apartment."xix Notable again is Oswald's lack of funds to undertake basic costs, it does not infer he was funded at by any outside group in New Orleans.
-Influenced perhaps, but not funded.
-He is frequently at home, reading on the porch, and never gone for long periods.
+Jessie Garner, Oswald's apartment manager states "the subject (Oswald) and his wife vacated their apartment on September 25, 1963...She remarked that Oswald left New Orleans owing her 17.00 rent for the apartment."xix Notable again is Oswald's lack of funds to undertake basic costs and this does not infer he was funded by any outside group in New Orleans.
+Influenced perhaps, but not funded and he is frequently at home reading on the porch and never gone for long periods.